magentabusiness/magentabusiness.github.io/docs/trendz/install/kubernetes.md

 Different environments have different requirements for these configurations, so you need to adjust these settings to your environment.

 ## Post-installation steps
-It is essential to follow these [instructions](/docs/trendz/post-installation-steps) to fully use all features, such as saving telemetry to ThingsBoard and adding Trendz views to dashboards.
+It is essential to follow these [instructions](/docs/trendz/post-installation-steps) to fully use all features, such as saving telemetry to IoT Hub and adding Trendz views to dashboards.

 ## Next steps